Take A Look At The 7 Weirdest Crocs Collaborations Of All Time

 Balenciaga Crocs Madame

 The Balenciaga collab with Crocs attached a set of heels to the clogs we know and love.
-We know what you’re thinking, and we cannot confirm how it would feel walking in one of them, as these bad boys cost around SGD 728 (approx) to own.
+We know what you’re thinking, and we cannot confirm how it would feel walking in one of them, as these bad boys cost around HKD 3,909 to own.

 J Balvin Flexes The Never-Before-Seen ‘Rio’ Air Jordan 3 Sneakers